-- Sip water throughout the day and use ice chips for sucking only.
-Avoid beverages such as soft drinks, juice or sports drinks, which contribute to tooth decay. - Use xylitol gum/lozenges or sugar-free hard candies. - Eat raw carrots or celery to help activate salivary glands. - Avoid sugary or acidic foods and candies, because they increase the risk of tooth decay. - Use over-the-counter saliva substitutes (lubricants).
-At nighttime consider using a xylitol time-released oral disk that keeps the mouth moist.
+- Sip water throughout the day and suck on ice chips.
+Avoid beverages such as soft drinks, juice or sports drinks, which contribute to tooth decay. - Use xylitol gum/lozenges or sugar-free hard candies. - Eat raw carrots or celery to help activate salivary glands. - Avoid sugary or acidic foods and candies because they increase the risk of tooth decay. - Use over-the-counter saliva substitutes (lubricants). - Choose alcohol-free mouthwashes because alcohol can be drying. - Recognize that over-the-counter antihistamines and decongestants can make symptoms worse. - · Limit caffeine and alcohol intake. - Eliminate the use of tobacco products.

-- Choose alcohol-free mouthwashes because alcohol can be drying. - Recognize that over-the-counter antihistamines and decongestants can make symptoms worse. - · Limit caffeine and alcohol intake. - Eliminate the use of tobacco products. - Breathe through the nose rather than the mouth. - Add moisture to the air at night with a humidifier. - · Remove dentures when sleeping.
+- Breathe through the nose rather than the mouth. - · Add moisture to the air at night with a humidifier. - · Remove dentures when sleeping.